stanley-fork/WFGY/TensionUniverse/BlackHole/Q054_unique_games_conjecture.md

 > In a UGC true world, there exist families of states `m_T` in `M_UG_reg` such that, for every scale considered in the admissible encoding class, there is a stable band of small values of `Tension_UG(m_T)` that is consistent with both algorithm performance and hardness templates.

-More concretely, for each study configuration in `E_UG`, there should be world representing states `m_T` such that:
+More concretely, for each study configuration in `Enc_Q054`, there should be world representing states `m_T` such that:

 ```txt
 Tension_UG(m_T) <= epsilon_UG
 ```

-for some small threshold `epsilon_UG` that does not grow unbounded as one considers larger instances and more refined templates within the same encoding class.
+for some small threshold `epsilon_UG` that does not grow without bound as one considers larger instances and more refined templates within the same encoding class.

 ### 4.3 UGC failure as persistent high tension

-If UGC is false but one insists on using the same UGC style encoding class `E_UG`, then world representing states will eventually display persistent high tension:
+If UGC is false but one insists on using the same UGC style encoding class `Enc_Q054`, then world representing states will eventually display persistent high tension:

 ```txt
 Tension_UG(m_F) >= delta_UG